convidev-tud/driftool/doc/Configuration.md

 ## Arguments

 * STRING path to a CONFIG yaml file.
 This is the repository analysis config.
-* The driftool system config aka SYSCONF.
-The ``driftool.yaml`` located in the default directory will be used.
+* The driftool system config (SYSCONF).
+The ``driftool.yaml`` is not passed via a command-line argument but the driftool resolves the config by name.
+It must be located in the repository root (or volume folder for docker setup).

-**If run via docker, the config file and the repository must be located in the ``./volume`` directory.
+**If run via docker, the config files and the input repository must be located in the ``./volume`` directory.
 The path must be provided in local syntax ``./volume/config.yaml`` and ``./volume/repository``.** See the provided docker tutorial for more information.

 ## Sysconf Paramters